Nivedita021/Nivedita021/README.md

 -  Pupil at Codeforces rated 1309.

--  6 star in problem Solving in hackerrank.
+-  6 star in problem Solving in Hackerrank.

 - Solved 1000+ Coding Questions on several platforms like leetcode, geeksforgeeks, codeforces, codechef, HackerRank, etc.

 - I am also into web development, having made a few REACT and MERN stack projects in the learning process.

+- Previously, I was a SWE - Intern at Atlassian.
+Currently, I am a Front-end engineer Intern at Amazon.

 ## Connect with me: